fbpx

 What's the best flooring for a mudroom-laundry?

-Tiles or vinyl resist water and mud—perfect for Auckland’s wet seasons.
+Tiles or vinyl resist water and mud — a good choice for Auckland's wet seasons.

 Will a multi-purpose nook feel cluttered?